Assassination of Khaled Mosharraf: Events

 The assassination of Mosharraf is linked with several events that took place during the night of November 6, 1975.
-Conspirators from different corners wanted to finish off the freedom fighter that night.
+Conspirators from different corners wanted to finish off the officers that night.

 Hours before the November 7 mutiny was kicked off Mosharraf was at Bangabhaban.
 He was arguing with the Chief of Bangladesh Navy, Commodore M. H. Khan and the Chief of Bangladesh Air Force, Air Vice Marshal Muhammad Ghulam Tawab regarding the distribution of power among them under the Martial Law.
 Jamil was called to solve the issue.
 When Jamil told Mosharraf about the nascent coup in the cantonment, Mosharraf did not take it seriously and continued his talk with the officers.

 Mosharraf got a call from the Dhaka Cantonment.
 He was informed about the mutiny in the cantonment on that call.
 He left the Bangabhaban without wasting a second along with Colonel Haider and Colonel Huda.
 He also asked Jamil to stay in the Bangabhaban.

 Ziaur Rahman was freed minutes after the coup was launched.
 Rahman was taken to the office of 2nd Field Artillery Regiment.
 The Chief of Staff asked the soldiers and junior officers to call all the senior officers.
 He firmly ordered that he wants no further bloodshed.
 Jamil got a phone call from the Rahman around 3 AM.
 Rahman asked him to reconcile.

 When the entire cantonment was celebrating the leader of the abortive coup, Mosharraf and his two fellows were travelling in a car in search of a safe place.
 They went to the resident of former Jatiya Rakkhi Bahini Chief Colonel Nuruzzaman at 2 AM.
 They changed their clothes there.
 While staying at the place Mosharraf heard gunfire.
 The driver of their car, Amir was panicked and started shouting.